gbagan/gmark/README.md

 gMark is a domain- and query language-independent framework targeting highly tunable generation of both graph instances and graph query workloads based on user-defined schemas.

-**For more technical details about gMark, please refer to our technical report: http://arxiv.org/abs/1511.08386**
+**For more details about the gMark project, please refer to our technical report: http://arxiv.org/abs/1511.08386**

 **gMark was demonstrated in VLDB 2016**